alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 6. `B`'s shared element enter transition compares the start and end state of its shared element views and creates an `Animator` based on the differences.
 7. Activity `A` hides the original shared elements in its view hierarchy and the transition begins.
 As the shared elements in `B`'s view hierarchy animate from their starting positions into place, `B`'s window background gradually fades in on top of `A` until the window is opaque.

+Compared to our discussion of content transitions in [part 2][part2], the inner-workings of the shared element framework are a bit more complex.
+Before you get too overwhelmed with the onslaught of information presented above, let's discuss some of the major differences.

-Whereas content transitions are governed by changes to each transitioning view's visibility, shared element transitions are governed by differences in each shared element view's appearance in both the called and calling Activity/Fragment.
-There are many ways in which a shared element's appearance could differ, so as of API 21 the framework supports several different transition types that can be used:
+First, whereas content transitions are governed by changes to each transitioning view's visibility, **shared element transitions are governed by differences in each shared element view's position, size, and appearance**.
+There are many ways in which a shared element's start and end state could differ, so as of API 21 the framework supports several different transition types that can be used:

 * [`ChangeBounds`][ChangeBounds] - Animates differences in a view's layout bounds.
 This transition is widely used since most shared elements have different positions and sizes in either the calling or called Activity/Fragment.
 * [`ChangeTransform`][ChangeTransform] - Animates differences in a view's scale and/or rotation.
 * [`ChangeClipBounds`][ChangeClipBounds] - Animates differences in a view's clip bounds.
 * [`ChangeImageTransform`][ChangeImageTransform] - Similar to `ChangeBounds`, except able to efficiently animate an `ImageView`'s scale and size throughout the duration of the transition.

 As discussed in [part 1][part1], the default shared element transition type set by the framework is [`@android:transition/move`][Move], a `TransitionSet` combining all four transitions above.
-Unless you plan on creating more complex, custom shared element transition, this default value will cover most cases and will work fine for many use cases.
+Unless you plan on creating more complex, custom shared element transition, this default value will cover most cases and will work fine in most cases.

-Second, **shared element views are not actually "shared" across Activity instances**.
-Instead, the framework relies on a trick that only makes it look that way.
+Second, **shared element view instances are not actually "shared" across Activities/Fragments**.
+Although it might look like `A`'s original shared element view is being animated throughout the duration of the transition, most of what you see is a brand new view instance being animated in `B`.
 When activity `A` starts Activity `B`, the framework collects all of the relevant state about the shared elements in `A` and passes that information along to Activity `B`.
-Activity `B` then takes this information and initializes its shared element views to match their exact position and size in `A`.
-Immediately before the shared element transition begins, the shared element views in `A` are hidden, and the setup is complete.
-The transition begins and the user sees the shared elements animate in `B` from their starting position in `A` to their resting position in `B`.
-Meanwhile, `B` gradually animates its window background from transparent to fully opaque.
+Activity `B` then takes this information and uses it to initialize its shared elements views to match their exact position, size, and state in `A`.
+The framework utilizes a couple of tricks to get the transition to appear properly.
+First, it hides `A`'s shared elements so that the remnants of the old shared elements do not still show once the new shared elements in `B` begin to animate into place.
+Second, other than its animating shared elements, `B` is initially invisible to the user and is only gradually faded into sight throughout the duration of the transition.

-Finally, we should note that **shared elements are drawn on top of the view hierarchy in the window's `ViewOverlay`**.
-This default behavior ensures that the shared elements will always be the central focus of the Activity transition, as it makes it impossible for non-shared elements&mdash;in both the called and calling Activity's view hierarchies&mdash;to accidentally draw on top of the views that are being shared across Activities.
-This default behavior can be disabled in your theme's XML or programatically by calling [`Window#setSharedElementsUseOverlay(false)`][setSharedElementsUseOverlay].
-Doing so may have unintended side effects, however, as is discussed in [this Google+ post][GooglePlusSystemUI].
+Finally, although not immediately obvious, **shared elements are by default drawn on top of the view hierarchy in a [`ViewOverlay`][ViewOverlay]**.
+The `ViewOverlay` class was introduced in API 18 as a way to easily draw custom graphics on top of a `View`.
+Drawing in a `ViewOverlay` makes it impossible for non-shared element views to accidentally draw on top of the views that are being shared across Activities.
+This default behavior can be disabled in your theme's XML or programatically by calling [`Window#setSharedElementsUseOverlay(false)`][setSharedElementsUseOverlay]. (**TODO: talk about the potential side effects of _using_ the view overlay too!
+For example, how can we avoid displaying shared elements on top of the System UI?**) Doing so may have unintended side effects, however, as is discussed in [this Google+ post][GooglePlusSystemUI]. (**TODO: integrate parts of Chet's [blog post][ViewOverlayBlogPost], especially the last paragraph about the parent view group clipping views, into this paragraph?**)

 ### Postponing Shared Element Transitions